vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 ## Introduction

-Integrating an Payment Service Provider with Vue Storefront is a task that requires a wider overview of the theory of payments and your e-commerce platform's approach to them.
+Integrating a Payment Service Provider with Vue Storefront is a task that requires a wider overview of the theory of payments and your e-commerce platform's approach to them.

 This document will guide you through it.